Direct Support Workforce

 Two women; one is looking at an iPad.

-This page is dedicated to bringing forward best practices, evidence-based strategies, tools and resources for those seeking employment as DSPs and for those employed as DSPs who wish to improve the services and supports they provide.
+This page is dedicated to bringing forward best practices, evidence-based strategies, tools and resources for those seeking employment as DSPs and for those employed as DSPs who wish to improve the services and supports they provide to individuals with intellectual and developmental disabilities.

 See resources for direct support professionals